gopisu/BoxDiet/README.md

-# ReccomendMEal is django-base application
+# ReccomendMEal is django-based application
 ######################################################################

 Description